fmahadyBD/fmahadyBD/README.md

 <!-- More about me -->
 <h3>
-  <p> I am a student of computer science and engineering.
-I am a programmer and a writer. </p>
+  <p> I am a Web developer and 2d Animator.
+I love to write reallife based story.
+I study computer science and engineering. </p>
 </h3>